 Note: I was not there.
 I am getting all of this information from my husband, who is a known exaggerator.
 But she definitely refused him the hoped-for Z-Pack and told him he’d be fine.
 And, he can be a bit of a baby when he’s sick, even he admits that much.

 After a couple days he was feeling better.
 Except there was always this kind of lingering cough and chest congestion.
 And THAT kept getting worse.

 And then came today.

 So everything at the Urgent Care took forever.
-I had Sophia with me, so I waited in the lobby while Sophia drew pictures and I played Words With Friends.
-Joel texted me updates for the entire two hours we were there, and apparently the doctor was really worried.
-He ordered an albuterol treatment first because he suspected Joel was having asthma issues due to the illness he had had last week.
-(This is what I also suspected, especially since Bria was just diagnosed with illness-induced asthma yesterday!)
+I had my youngest daughter with me, so I waited in the lobby while she drew pictures and I played Words With Friends.
+My husband texted me updates for the entire two hours we were there, and apparently the doctor was really worried.
+He ordered an albuterol treatment first because he suspected he was having asthma issues due to the illness he had had last week.
+(This is what I also suspected, especially since our oldest daughter was just diagnosed with illness-induced asthma yesterday!)
 But, when things didn’t clear up enough after the treatment, the doctor referred him to the ER, and I got this text: